DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 The main disadvantage of this workflow is that you only target one medium and the steps to go from here to digital are cumbersome, and do not make full use of the potential in electronic publishing.
 A workflow centered around the paper publication tries to translate print into the digital books, keeping the workflow one-dimensional instead of multi-dimensional.

-Importantly, going from from InDesign to EPUB is not ideal, especially when working with older versions of the software.
+Importantly, going from from InDesign to e-publication is not ideal, especially when working with older versions of the software.
 The results can be messy and may require extra steps in finalizing the publication.
 InDesign is simply not optimized as a hybrid publishing tool. as it is (too) specifically developed for print design.[^1] The latest version of the InDesign suite is catered more to electronic publishing.
 For a detailed look at these developments, see XXXXXXX Elisabeth Castro. <!--hopefully a chapter by Liz-->

 In the same way Microsoft Word (or any other text editor that uses a similar approach, for instance Open Office) is not suited for processing structured text.
 Structured text for example is marking up a title with the tag 'header'.
 Later on in the design process the structure can be accompanied by a certain formatting, for example headers are 'bold'.
 To a certain extent these text processing pograms allow working in a structured manner, by using stylesheets which determine for instance different types of headers.
 The problem is that they do not separate between formatting and structure, while in the world of digital publishing this is especially important.